DARIAH-DE/TopicsExplorer/README.md

 **If you do not know anything about Topic Modeling or programming in general, this is where you start.**

-**Topics Explorer** aims for *simplicity* and *usability*.
+**Topics Explorer** aims for simplicity and usability.
 If you are working with a large corpus (let's say more than 200 documents, 5000 tokens each document) you may wish to use more sophisticated Topic Models such as those implemented in [MALLET](http://mallet.cs.umass.edu/topics.php), which is known to be more robust than standard LDA.
 Have a look at our Jupyter notebook [introducing Topic Modeling with MALLET](https://github.com/DARIAH-DE/Topics/IntroducingMallet.ipynb).

 ![Demonstrator Screenshot](screenshot.png)

 ## Getting started
-Although this application is built with Python and some JavaScript, it is possible to run it as if it was a native application, without having to install Python or any related packages.
-There is currently one build for Windows and macOS, respectively.
+Although this application is built with Python, it is possible to run it as if it was a native application, without having to install Python or any related packages.
+There is currently one build for Windows and macOS, respectively. **At the moment, Linux user will have to use the development version**.

-1. Download `demonstrator-0.0.1-windows.zip` or `demonstrator-0.0.1-mac.zip` from the [release-section](https://github.com/DARIAH-DE/Topics/releases).
+1. Go to the [release-section](https://github.com/DARIAH-DE/TopicsExplorer/releases) and download the zip-archive for your OS.
 2. Open it by double-clicking.
-3. Run the app by double-clicking the file `DARIAH Topics Explorer.exe` or `DARIAH Topics Explorer.app`, respectively.
+3. Run the app by double-clicking the file `DARIAH Topics Explorer`.
+(The files in the folder `src` is basically source code.
+You do not need to worry about that).

 ### Troubleshooting